EyasuTeshome/shifttracker/interview-prep/update-behavioral-grid-based-on-partner-feedback-v2.md

-# Update behavioral grid based on feedback
+# Update behavioral grid based on your partner's feedback

 ## Learning objectives